-Ideal for serving a crowd, red pozole soup, a traditional Mexican stew, is a classic comfort food recipe made with dried chilis, pork and hominy.
+Red posole (pozole) soup, a traditional Mexican stew, is a classic comfort food recipe made with dried chilis, pork, and hominy.

-While intimidating at first, it is nothing more than dried chilis that are reconstituted in boiling water then pureed with onions, garlic and salt.
+The chili paste you make.
+While it may sound intimidating at first, it is nothing more than red chilis (dried) that are reconstituted in boiling water then pureed with onions, garlic and salt.
 Easy peasy.

 Your spoon is waiting.